stevekinney/vite-workshop/src/content/conditional-imports.md

 - Code splitting: Only load the code you need, when you need it.
 - Environment-specific behavior: Use different modules for development and production.
 - Platform-specific code: Use different modules for different platforms (browser, Node.js, etc.).

-Given your passion for learning new topics and creating content, understanding how conditional imports work in Vite could be a beneficial addition to your knowledge base, and it's a concept you might find valuable to teach as well.

-Would you like to know more about this feature or any related topic?